lucylow/Covid_Control/README.md

   * Lockdowns

+Businesses are spending more than US$300B dealing with regulatory change and increasing amounts of time and effort are devoted to control, risk and compliance functions.
+With constant changes in regulation threatening to hamper growth and innovation, leaders are using automation to transform their operations, processes and even business models to drive resilience and agility.

+As COVID-19 creates further economic uncertainty and loss, maximizing returns, managing risk and ensuring the continued health of your business demands a deep understanding of changing market conditions and government policy.
+Timely, in-depth political and economic scenario analysis for the outbreak and the potential path(s) to recovery for individual economies is increasingly critical to business planning and commercial decisions.

 -------

 ##  Conclusion

+The impact of the coronavirus (COVID-19) is being felt by all businesses around the world.
+Leaders are navigating a broad range of interrelated issues that span from keeping their employees and customer safe, shoring-up cash and liquidity, reorienting operations and navigating complicated government support programs.

+To help you understand the implications of COVID-19 and, more importantly, best position your business to be resilient in the future, review the latest thinking and insights from our professionals from around the world.

 AI and humans need to work together.
 Cooperation between agents, in this case algorithms and humans, depends on trust.
 If humans are to accept algorithmic prescriptions, they need to trust them.
 The second quantitative evaluation addresses an important and novel aspect of the
 competition: it is a community effort.
 Team contributions are brought together into a common